Build a Decision Tree in Minutes using Weka (No Coding Required!)

 Visualizing Decision Tree in Weka

-Your decision tree will look like below:
+Your decision tree will look like the following:

 Decision tree visualisation